-Goal/Policy/Action Progress in Implementation owners to the Housing Authority.
-Due to the demise of the Redevelopment Housing Set-Aside funds the program has been retooled to meet CDBG regulations.
+0.1/0.1/. () .: Goal/Policy/Action Progress in Implementation Due to the demise of the Redevelopment Housing Set-Aside funds the program has been retooled to meet CDBG regulations.
 The program was awarded \$100k annually for the three year period.
 The project was retooled to meet federal, and re-launched in FY 2014.
 1.1.5 Code Enforcement: Provide ongoing inspection services to review code violations on a survey and complaint basis.
 Examples of code violations include families living in illegal units, such as garages and recreational vehicles, construction of illegal buildings, and households living in unsafe buildings.
 Utilizing \$511,573 in CDBG funding, the City provided code enforcement activities in low- and moderate-income areas, pursuing cases with 1,162 Antioch households during the 2007-2014 period.
 Code Enforcement conducted inspections and enforcement of all state and local codes.
 Cases included illegal dumping, construction without a permit, inoperable vehicles, overgrown vegetation, operating a business from home without a permit, trash left in the front yard and debris blocking the sidewalk, and a wide variety of other issues.
 Since the period of high foreclosures, identifying, red-tagging and boarding up foreclosed and abandoned properties has been an increasing part of the Code Enforcement team's workload.
 Code Enforcement also seeks warrants through Superior Court in order to secure the vacant homes with no water, gas, electricity and sanitation to prevent habitation by squatters.
 This remains an ongoing problem in the City, especially in lower income areas which had the highest rate of foreclosures.
 1.1.6 Infrastructure to Support Housing for Extremely-Low, Very-Low, Low Income, Large Households, and Farm Workers: Continue to utilize available Federal, State, and local housing funds for infrastructure improvements that support housing for Antioch's extremely-low, very-low, low income, large and farm worker households.
 The City uses CDBG funds for street improvements and handicapped barrier removal within low-income census tracts.
 The City also offers sidewalk improvement grants to qualified low income residents utilizing CDBG funds.
-The City will ensure that the Capital Improvement Program includes projects needed to correct existing infrastructure deficiencies to help finance and facilitate the development of housing for special needs groups.
+The City will ensure that the Capital Improvement Program The City invested almost \$3.5 million in CDBG and CDBG-R Recovery Act funding to provide infrastructure and public facility improvements in lower income areas and near lower income single and multi-family housing, primarily in the older downtown core area.
+Street improvements were located between A and O, and 1st and 10th streets.
+Sidewalk improvements were requested by lower-income homeowners throughout the City.
+Sidewalk and accessibility improvements were funded for a homeless shelter that serves homeless and disabled adults. includes projects needed to correct existing infrastructure deficiencies to help finance and facilitate the development of housing for special needs groups.
 This will ensure that the condition of infrastructure does not preclude lower income housing development.
-The City will coordinate and promote these improvements with non-profit housing development The City invested almost \$3.5 million in CDBG and CDBG-R Recovery Act funding to provide infrastructure and public facility improvements in lower income areas and near lower income single and multi-family housing, primarily in the older downtown core area.
-Street improvements were located between A and O, and 1 st and 10 th streets.
-Sidewalk improvements were requested by lower-income homeowners throughout the City.
-Sidewalk and accessibility improvements were funded for a homeless shelter that serves homeless and disabled adults.
-Public facility improvements included the renovation of City Park; construction of a play room and outdoor play areas at the Perinatal Council Center (W 5 th St.); reflooring and other improvements at the Nick Rodriguez Community Room (L St.); installation of ADA compliant doors at the Police Community Room (L St.) and the Senior Center (W.
+The City will coordinate and promote these improvements with non-profit housing development programs.
+In addition, improvements and resources are promoted on Public facility improvements included the renovation of City Park; construction of a play room and outdoor play areas at the Perinatal Council Center (W 5 th St.); reflooring and other improvements at the Nick Rodriguez Community Center (F St.); installation of ADA compliant doors at the Police Community Room (L St.) and the Senior Center (W. 2 nd St.); replacement of the roof at the Bedford Center Adult Day Health